ice-wm/FAQ/index.md

     prog    xlock   xlock   xlock
 ```

-You could as well add that line
+You could as well add that line to `~/.icewm/menu` or
-`$HOME/.icewm/menu` or
-`$HOME/.icewm/programs` but that's not a good
+`~/.icewm/programs`, but that's not a good idea:
-idea: Screen locking is often done in a hurry and if you have to scan
+Screen locking is often done in a hurry and if you have to scan
 through a menu this will increase the chance that you will not lock
 your machine at all.

 ### ... using a lock command

-How to define a different lock command is described in section "Setting the lock command"
+How to define a different lock command is described in
+section "Setting the lock command"

 ### Support session management?